NYPL/digarch_scripts/FTK/README.md

 	pip install lxml

-More information on lxml can be at [https://lxml.de/index.html].
+More information on lxml can be found at [https://lxml.de/index.html].

 Otherwise, the script only uses the built-in Python libraries.
 It was written with Python 3.8.5.